 double line break

 Why not just stick a regular countertop model into an existing cabinet or drawer space?
 Sometimes this is possible; other times it's not advised.
 The answer depends on the specific model.
-Some countertop microwaves, like the Panasonic, can be, but it's important to consult the microwave’s user manual for specifics.
+Some countertop microwaves can be, but it's essential to consult the microwave's user manual for specifics.

 Why trust Good Housekeeping?